-Inspired by Tip et al. [58], JSHRINK provides the following bytecode debloating transformations.
+Inspired by Tip et al. [61], JSHRINK provides the following bytecode debloating transformations.

-481 Unused Method Removal.
-JSHRINK provides three method re-482 moval options for a user to choose from-(1) completely remove 483 the definition of an unused method, (2) only remove the body of 484 an unused method but keep the method header, and (3) replace the 485 method body with a warning statement indicating the method is 486 removed.
-To safely wipe a method body, JSHRINK injects bytecode 487 instructions to return dummy values if the return type is not void.
-488 The first option could achieve maximum code size reduction at 489 the cost of safety, as it may lead to NoSuchMethodError if a removed 490 method is triggered in future usages.
-With the second and the third 491 options, unused methods are still defined in bytecode and thus 492 programs will fail gracefully without catastrophic program crashes.
-493 The third option is the most informative, as it lets a user know 494 which method is invoked at runtime but not captured by static 495 analysis or given test cases.
-Our results in Section 5 uses the first 496 option as default, but a user may choose the other two options in 497 JSHRINK.
-498
+Unused Method Removal.
+JSHRINK provides three method removal options-(1) completely remove the definition of an unused method, (2) only remove the body of an unused method but keep the method header, and (3) replace the method body with a warning statement indicating the method is removed.
+To safely wipe a method body.
+JSHRINK injects bytecode instructions to return dummy values if the return type is not void.
+The first option could achieve maximum code size reduction at the cost of safety, as it may lead to NoSuchMethodError if a removed method is triggered in future usages.
+With the second and the third options, unused methods are still defined in bytecode and thus programs will fail gracefully without catastrophic program crashes.
+The third option is the most informative, as it lets a user know which method is invoked at runtime but not captured by static analysis or given test cases.
+Our results in Section 5 uses the first option as default, but a user may choose the other two options in JSHRINK.